hmcts/slack-help-bot/README.md

 <img src="images/step7.png" width=50% height=50% />

 8. Add the app in the channel where you would like it to be used.
-Make a note of the **channelID** as this will later be required in the slack-help-bot configuration.
+Make a note of the **channel ID** as this will later be required in the slack-help-bot configuration.

 </details>